Ch4120N/CGBL/README.md

 Distribution of Modifications:
 Any modifications or changes to this software must be distributed under the same original license and include all the terms and conditions of this license.
 Users must fully document all changes and publish a copy of the documentation along with the modified software.
+All modifications must also preserve the attribution clause mentioned above.

 Developer Commitments:
 The developer commits to providing the software with high ethical and legal standards and ensuring no intentional backdoors, vulnerabilities, or malicious features exist in the software.